evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 The Audi A6 Sportback e-tron performance, with dimensions of 4928 mm in length, 1923 mm in width, and 1487 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 Audi A6 Sportback e-tron performance is available in a total of 56 paint colors, including solid, metallic, and pearlescent options.
 In addition to the standard palette, some colors are from the exclusive 'Audi exclusive' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.

-You can select from multiple wheel options in different sizes on the Audi A6 Sportback e-tron performance, allowing you to customize your vehicle to suit your style and driving preferences.
+The Audi A6 Sportback e-tron performance offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 225/55 tires on 19" rims front and 245/50 tires on 19" rims rear
 - 235/45 tires on 20" rims front and 265/40 tires on 20" rims rear
 - 245/40 tires on 21" rims front and 275/35 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is an optional function for the side doors.